papertrail/remote_syslog2/README.md

 option or the `-d` invocation flag are required.

+## Reporting bugs

+1. See whether the issue has already been reported: <https://github.com/papertrail/remote_syslog/issues/>
+2. If you don't find one, create an issue with a repro case.

 ## Development

 remote_syslog2 is written in go, and uses [godep] to manage dependencies.
-To get everything set up, [install go][goinstall] then run:
+To get everything set up, [install go][goinstall] then
+run:

     go get github.com/kr/godep
     go get github.com/mitchellh/gox